 Mixing one or more of the above oils and gently heating them creates a sweet-smelling massage oil.
-Use several times each day for best results.
+Use several times each day for the best results.

 Secret #12: Chiropractic Care

-Can I get rid of carpal tunnel without surgery?
+Can I get rid of carpal tunnel syndrome without surgery?
 Ask your chiropractor!
 Chances are, the answer is yes.
 The majority of people do not need surgery to correct their carpal tunnel syndrome.

 The median nerve which gets compressed in the wrist and causes pain begins in the cervical spine.
 Your chiropractor is a highly trained specialist in the entire musculoskeletal system of the body.
 This means that he can investigate and treat the compression of nerves anywhere in the body.